Birmingham Commonwealth Games Act 2020

 Overview

-The Birmingham Commonwealth Games Bill aims to ensure the smooth running of the 2022 Commonwealth Games in Birmingham, primarily by managing financial assistance to the organising committee, protecting the Games' brand from unauthorised use, preventing ticket touting and unauthorised trading and advertising around Games venues, and providing for a transport plan.
+The Birmingham Commonwealth Games Bill [HL] aims to regulate various aspects of the 2022 Commonwealth Games in Birmingham, including financial support for the organising committee, preventing unauthorized use of Games branding, tackling ticket touting and managing transport around Games venues.

 Description